gal-a/blog/docs/README.md

 **NEW:** Non-supervised text classification using TF-IDF method (scroll down to bottom of this page).

-Stay tuned as I continue to add more Machine Learning examples ~Gal, August 2018.
+Stay tuned as I continue to add more Machine Learning examples ~Gal, October 2018.

 ## Notebooks